dzackgarza/Qual-Review-and-Solutions/Topology/Review Doc/sections/01_Point_Set_Theorems.md

 Theorem
 : A closed subset of a Hausdorff space is compact.

 Theorem
+: A continuous bijective open map is a homeomorphism.

+Theorem
 : A continuous bijection $f: X\to Y$ where $X$ is compact and $Y$ is Hausdorff is an open map and hence a homeomorphism.